plang-psm/unit-conversion/README.md

   - [ ] Make the conversions fully functional

 ## Launch
-You can display the project and its code here:
+You can open the project here:
 [Unit Converter](https://plang-psm.github.io/unit-conversion/)